irisxiaoying999/Literature-in-Motion/week-04/README.md

 ---

 ## ✅ What you practiced
+- Forking the instructor repo on GitHub.
+- Cloning your fork to your computer.
 - Checking and creating branches.
 - Adding new folders and files.
 - Writing clear commit messages.